BluFlameTech/bluflametech.github.io/_pages/about.md

                 <td width="50%">
                     <h3><i class="fas fa-tasks"></i> Quality as a Practice</h3>
                     We're not talking about beating our chests with arbitrary metrics... when it comes to quality, we mean it.
-Quality as a practice is continuously testing our software at multiple levels, integrating feedback and consistently striving to improve our product(s) and the way we work.
+Quality as a practice is continuously testing our software at multiple levels, quickly integrating feedback and consistently striving to improve our product(s) and the way we work.
 But it's also enabling our customers to do the same.
 We want our software to be great.
 And we want your software to be great, too!
                 </td>
                 <td>
                     <h3><i class="fas fa-wrench"></i> Fix, Don't Workaround</h3>